 Participation in the Information Assurance Technical Programme (IATP) representing ACPO (TAM).
 IATP was a pan-government programme delivered through CESG in partnership with industry.

 Invited member of the IPCSWG (IP Cryptography Security Working Group), looking at the future technology needs of HMG and its use of cryptography.

 Hardware and software testing with HP on their ProCurve networking solutions.
-Covering network hardware, software and management applications for HP’s high end networking products and other services.
-Creation of various lab based networks and systems to be able to test the functionality and feature set of the equipment and management tools.
-This work required an in-depth understanding of all the technologies in use, to be able to identify and replicate issues for resolution.
+Covering network hardware, software and management applications for HP’s high-end networking products and other services.
+Creation of various lab-based networks and systems to be able to test the functionality and feature set of the equipment and management tools.
+This work required an in-depth understanding of all the technologies in use to identify and replicate issues for resolution.

-Assisting with review the content of the HP professional networking qualification content and exams.
+Assisting with reviewing the HP professional networking qualification content and exams.